-At the same time, FDA meta-analyses showed that for adults 24 years and older there was no increase in suicidality associated with antidepressants, and in adults 65 years and older, there was a clear protective effect from being on antidepressants.
+At the same time, FDA meta-analyses showed that for adults 24 years and older there was no increase in suicidality associated with antidepressants.
+Antidepressants had a clear protective effect for adults 65 years and older.

 Aftermath of applying the warning label

-Since the warning was put in place, there has been a decrease in antidepressant prescribing for children and adolescents, but there has also been a decrease in the rate of new depression diagnoses, and no increase in the use of other forms of treatment.
+Since the warning was put in place, there’s been a decrease in antidepressant prescribing for children and adolescents, but there’s also been a decrease in the rate of new depression diagnoses, and no increase in the use of other forms of treatment.
 If an unintended consequence of the black box labeling is that more people are going undiagnosed and untreated, that’s a problem.

 While the FDA didn’t apply the warning to use of antidepressants in adults, and there was no research to support doing so, sometimes people do erroneously extrapolate the information that way.